 Methodology

 In this analysis, we presented and summarized data as originally reported by the sources.
 During the evaluation process, we identified potential errors, with discrepancies appearing in less than 1% of the reported data.
+At least one very large school district failed to report data to PELSB in 2024-2025, which did impact results (e.g., that district not reporting its teachers shifted BIPOC statistics), though we did not adjust our findings as we present data each year as reported by the source.
 To enhance reliability, we applied rigorous evaluation methods, including re-collecting a sample of data and conducting a manual audit of one content area using a teacher directory, which helped to reveal potential reporting errors.
-While the primary focus remained to present data as reported, these methods improved the reliability of our analysis by identifying and accounting for potential inaccuracies.
+While the primary focus remained to present data as reported, these methods improved the reliability of our analysis by identifying and acknowledging potential inaccuracies.

 To validate that these teachers had appropriate CTE licenses to teach within these assignments, we then cross-checked each teacher’s license within these assignments using File Folder data.
 To avoid duplication of teachers assigned to multiple sites, we identified the primary teaching assignments for each File Folder Number.
 Based on the reported data for each teacher, we calculated teacher summaries for each content area to identify teacher gender, race/ethnicity, age, and teaching experience.